RakibRahman/design-patterns/creational_patterns/BuilderPattern/builder-pattern.md

 Builder → “Assemble objects gradually, choose options freely.”

 ## The problem it solves
-The Builder Pattern shines when an object requires—or can be created with—numerous properties or parameters.
+The Builder Pattern shines when an object requires or can be created with numerous properties or parameters.
 It is particularly useful when the construction process involves multiple steps.
 The core benefit is that it supports creating different types and representations of an object using the same construction code.